minibikini/paasaa/README.md

 ## Features

+- When other ports return just ISO-639-3 codes, Paasaa additionally returns ISO-639-2B, ISO-639-2T, ISO-639-1 and language name (when available);
 - Battle-proven algorithm and data that are based on [Franc][] and ported to number of other languages;
 - 100% test coverage.
 Test suite checks recognition for text translated to 187 languages;
 - minimum number of dependencies (just Jason).